 - unsweetened cocoa powder

-Peanut butter - Use natural almond butter or any natural nut butter.
-Just make sure you mix the oil and nut paste really good before using.
+Peanut butter - I use natural peanut butter, unsweetened.
+100% is the best or try to find at least 90%.
+Just make sure you mix the oil and paste really good before using.

 Eggs - I've tried making this recipe using flax seeds egg and yes, it's doable.
 But personally for me I didn't like the texture.
 It was too dense, gummy and crumbly for my liking.
 But if you can't have eggs and don't mind those, then just know that it's doable.